-When Should Marketing Hand Leads to Sales for Closing?
+When Should Marketing Hand Leads to Sales?

 Not all leads are sales-ready.
 They may be considered marketing qualified, but they’re not yet sales qualified.
 When marketing hands over leads to the sales department, it’s crucial that these leads are ready to purchase, so that the sales personnel don’t waste their time on leads that won’t convert.